vamage/coredns/plugin/doh/README.md

 ## Name

-*doh* - facilitates proxying DNS messages to upstream resolvers via doh protocol.
+*doh* - facilitates proxying DNS messages to upstream resolvers via dOH protocol.

 ## Description

-The *doh* plugin supports doh and TLS.
+The *doh* plugin supports DoH.

 This plugin can only be used once per Server Block.